Maria Sharapova: Start of professional training

 In 1993, at the age of six, Sharapova attended a tennis clinic in Moscow run by Martina Navratilova, who recommended professional training with Nick Bollettieri at the IMG Academy in Bradenton, Florida.
 Bollettieri had previously trained players such as Andre Agassi, Monica Seles, and Anna Kournikova.
-With money tight, Yuri Sharapov borrowed the sum that would enable him and his daughter, neither of whom could speak English, to travel to the United States, which they did in 1994.
+With limited financial resources, Yuri Sharapov borrowed the sum that would enable him and his daughter, neither of whom could speak English, to travel to the United States, which they did in 1994.
 Visa restrictions prevented Sharapova's mother from joining them for two years.
 Arriving in Florida with savings of US$700, Sharapova's father took various low-paying jobs to fund her lessons until she was old enough to be admitted to the academy.
 Initially, she trained with Rick Macci.
 In 1995, however, she was signed by IMG, which agreed to pay the annual tuition fee of $35,000 for Sharapova to stay at the academy, allowing her to finally enroll at the age of 9.

 Tennis career

 Junior and early career

 Sharapova first hit tennis fame in November 2000, when she won the Eddie Herr International Junior Tennis Championships in the girls' 16 division at the age of just 13.
 She was then given a special distinction, the Rising Star Award, awarded to players of exceptional promise.
-Sharapova made her professional debut in 2001 on her 14th birthday on 19 April, and played her first WTA tournament at the Pacific Life Open in 2002, winning a match before losing to Monica Seles.
+Sharapova made her professional debut in 2001 on her 14th birthday on April 19, and played her first WTA tournament at the Pacific Life Open in 2002, winning a match before losing to Monica Seles.
 Due to restrictions on how many professional events she could play, Sharapova went to hone her game in junior tournaments, where she reached the finals of the girls' singles events at the Australian Open and Wimbledon in 2002.
 She was the youngest girl ever to reach the final of the Australian Open junior championship at 14 years and 9 months.

-Sharapova reached No. 6 in the ITF junior world singles ranking on 21 October 2002.
+Sharapova reached No. 6 in the ITF junior world singles ranking on October 21, 2002.
 In all, she won three junior singles tournaments and was runner-up at five, including two junior Grand Slam events.
 Her win–loss record in junior competition was 47–9.
 Her best results in the Junior Grand Slam tournaments were the finals of the 2002 Australian Open, finals of the 2002 Wimbledon Championships, third round of the 2002 French Open, and second round of the 2001 US Open.